DundeeUniLifeSci/BS32011/sql_intro.md

     DROP TABLE sequence;

 Hopefully this will give an error as the table _sequence_ is referred to by the table _expression_.
 You can't DROP TABLE sequence until you have done DROP TABLE expression to remove the referring table.

+### Storing your configuration

+You cna save SQL commands in a text file and read them in from the command line, either in the mysql> terminal like

+    mysql> source 'filename';

+or you can pipe SQL to the command line like:

+    cat filename | mysql -u username -p databasename

+When setting up a configuration you may wish to include the appropriate DROP TABLE statements at the top to clear out the old configuration first.